mygit2014/GOD-VIEW/README.md

   * **Terminal 1:** python3 host.py
   * **Terminal 2:** python3 bot.py

+## Using GOD-VIEW
+* Terminal
+  * Use the **help** command to list all available commands
+  * Constructing a command
+    * **Part 1:** the command name
+    * **Part 2:** the inputs, they require either a boolean flag or a string input
+      * **String**: --FLAG \[INPUT\]
+      * **Boolean**: --FLAG
+  * Commands may look like this:
+    * list
+    * session --id abcd
+    * session --id abcd --remove
+    * screenshot --monitor 1 --show
+* GUI
+  * Click the button above "No Active Windows To Manage" to view all available commands.
+    * Commands with a link icon beside them requires an active session
+    * Commands with a list icon beside them takes parameter input (flags)
+      * If the command does not take any parameters, it might simply run the command without creating a window
+  * Click on a command button
+    * Fill out the command inputs if necessary
+    * Execute the command
+  * To enter a session with a client simply click on the client row & right + click
+    * Shift + click & control + click is also supported to select multiple rows

+## Executable
+* *Requires pyinstaller in path*
+  * build --icon build/gv.ico --window host.py
+  * build --icon build/gv.ico bot.py

+The difference between the EXE installations is that the client script is windowless, becoming a background process operation without the interference of the user.

 ## Features
 * Windows, Mac & Linux OS support
 * Provides a Terminal, Desktop & Web UI